-This Snapshot is a concise collection of key findings from your institution's NSSE 2017 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

-Engagement I Sets of items are ndicators e grouped into ten Your students compared with Carnegie Class Engagement Indicators, organized under four broad themes.
+Engagement Indicators Sets of items are grouped into ten Engagement Indicators, organized under four broad themes.
 At right are summary results for your institution.
 For details, see your Engagement Indicators report.
-Key: Theme Engagement Indicator First-year Senior Academic Challenge Higher-Order Learning ∇ ∇ Reflective & Integrative Learning ∇ • Learning Strategies Quantitative Reasoning Δ A average was significantly with an effect size at least Learning Collaborative Learning Δ A CONTRACTOR OF THE CONTRACTOR average was significantly with an effect size less than with Peers Discussions with Diverse Others ∇ No significant di fference.
-Experiences Student-Faculty Interaction Δ average was significantly with an effect size less than with Faculty Effective Teaching Practices bur students' average was significantly wer ($p < .05$) with an effect size at least in magnitude.
-Campus Environment Quality of Interactions Δ .3 in magnitude.
-Supportive Environment
+Your students compared with Carnegie Peers Theme Engagement Indicator First-year Senior Academic Challenge Higher-Order Learning ∇ Reflective & Integrative Learning ∇ ∇ Learning Strategies Key: Quantitative Reasoning Δ ^ Your students' average was significantly higher ($p < .05$) with an effect size at least .3 in magnitude.
+Learning with Peers Collaborative Learning Δ A Δ Your students' average was significantly higher ($p < .05$) with an effect size less than .3 in magnitude.
+Discussions with Diverse Others No significant difference.
+Experiences with Faculty Student-Faculty Interaction Δ Δ ∇ Your students' average was significantly lower ($p < .05$) with an effect size less than .3 in magnitude.
+Effective Teaching Practices ∇ • Your students' average was significantly lower ($p < .05$) with an effect size at least .3 in magnitude.
+Campus Environment Quality of Interactions Δ Δ Supportive Environment ∇